Aktion Kugel

-An exception was made for escaped British and American prisoners of war.
+An exception was made for British and American prisoners of war who unsuccessfully attempted to escape.
 Their fate was to be decided by the German High Command (Oberkommando der Wehrmacht) on a case-by-case basis.
-The bullet decree was later amended to include British soldiers after the "Great Escape" from Stalag Luft III of 25 March 1944.

-The number of escaped prisoners of war executed by the Kugel-Erlass is not precisely known; estimates vary between 1,300 and 5,040 executed.
+The bullet decree was later amended to include British prisoners of war after the Great Escape from Stalag Luft III of 25 March 1944.
+The number of escaped prisoners of war executed by the Kugel-Erlass is not precisely known; estimates vary between 1,300 and 5,000 or 5,040 executed.
 The vast majority of these prisoners of war came from the USSR.
 Five escaped Dutch officers are known, and four more are suspected, to have been executed in Mauthausen as a result of the Kugel-Erlass.

+Abraham Edelheit attributes this order to head of Gestapo, Heinrich Müller, but with a date of November 1944.